 There is one more imperial mosque in Bursa, the Muradiye Mosque or the Sultan Murad II Mosque.

-However, over the course of 150 years Bursa experienced the construction boom, to become the second in wealth of historical sites after Istanbul.
+Over the course of 150 years, Bursa experienced the construction boom, to become the second in wealth of historical sites, after Istanbul.
 The Muradiye Mosque contributes to its patrimony.

 This mosque is also the prime example of the early Ottoman architecture, with elements of the Seljuk era style.
-It is similar to the Green Mosque and Sultan Murad II started its construction immediately after the works on the Green Mosque and the Green Tomb had finished.
+It is similar to the Green Mosque.
+Sultan Murad II started its construction immediately after the works on the Green Mosque and the Green Tomb had finished.

 The same as the Green Mosque, it is also slightly far from the centre, but you can walk there.
-It took approximately half an hour for me to get there, although I stopped several times to see some other sites on the way.
+It took me approximately half an hour to get there, although I stopped several times, to see some other sites.

-That’s also why I mentioned in one of my previous posts that if you visit Bursa, you should stay for at least two days.
-That would give you enough time to see the main historical area, but also sites like this mosque which are in a different location.
+That’s also why I mentioned in one of my previous posts that, if you visit Bursa, you should stay for at least two days.
+You would have enough time to see the main historical area, but also sites like this mosque, which are in a different location.

 Murad’s achievement was that he regained Ottoman territories that had become autonomous after the defeat and the capture of his grandfather Bayezid I. Additionally, Murad successfully conquered vast territories in the Balkans.